Specific-Energy/support-site/docs/faq/admin/readWrite/readWrite.md

 1. Navigate to the user,

-2. click the settings (cog) icon next to the user name
+2. Click the settings (cog) icon next to the username,

-3. select "Modify Group Settings"
+3. Select "Modify Group Settings".